aboutcode-org/scancode-toolkit/docs/source/getting-started/contribute/contributing-code.rst

   extensive data-driven and data validations (for package, copyright and license detection)

-In some cases we need to regenerate test data when expected behavious/result data structures change, and we have an environement variable to regenerate test data.
+In some cases we need to regenerate test data when expected behaviour/result data structures change, and we have an environment variable to regenerate test data.
 `SCANCODE_REGEN_TEST_FIXTURES` is present in `scancode_config` and this can be set to regenerate test data for specific tests like this: